diosurandito/socmed_api_app/README.md

 ## API Documentation

 I create API documentation with postman.
-You can easily import it from `documentation/postman` folder
+You can easily import it from `documentation/postman/Mini Social Media API.postman.collection.json` file.

 In postman I use some global variable.
 Please make sure you provide it in your postman.